 In 1926, the Amateur Athletic Union backed the first national women's basketball championship, complete with men's rules.

-In 1928, the Edmonton Grads won an exhibition Olympics tournament.
+In 1928, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments.

-In 1929, the National Interscholastic Basketball Tournament for Black High Schools was established and held at Hampton Institute.
+In 1929, the National Interscholastic Basketball Tournament for Black High Schools was held at Hampton Institute.

-In 1929, the National Interscholastic Basketball Tournament had expanded, featuring 29 state champion teams participating in the event held at the University of Chicago.
+In 1929, the National Interscholastic Basketball Tournament had grown to include 29 state champion teams.

 In 1929, the first women's AAU All-America team was chosen.